pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMGetWindowGeometryVR>`__ :index:`XPLMGetWindowGeometryVR`

-.. py:function:: setWindowGeometryVR(windowID, width, height)
+.. py:function:: setWindowGeometryVR(windowID, width, height) -> None

  This routine allows you to set the size, in boxels, of a window in VR.

  :param windowID: Window to modify (must be in VR)
- :type windowID: :data:`XPLMWindowID`
+ :type windowID: :class:`XPLMWindowID`
  :param width: Width in boxels
  :type width: int
  :param height: Height in boxels
  :type height: int
- :return: None

  The window must have positioning mode :data:`WindowVR`.